|

 Signed, Sister Mary Agnes Stegora."

-Johnny hadn't known nuns had last names.
+last names.
 She'd blown the mission

 money on his mother.
 Was this legal?
 And here he'd been speculating that